Omkard592/Data-Mining-Algorithms/README.md

 # Data-Mining-Algorithms
 A collection of a few basic Data Mining algorithms

-To run the programs just change the source file name in the main function
+To run the programs just change the source file name in the main function or read function